-- 1.12 Our principal objective and statutory duties in relation to the exercise of our electricity functions (including setting the Power NI Price Control) are set out fully at Article 12 of the Energy (Northern Ireland) Order 2003 (the Energy Order)5.
+- 1.11 Our principal objective and statutory duties in relation to the exercise of our electricity functions (including setting the Power NI Price Control) are set out fully at Article 12 of the Energy (Northern Ireland) Order 2003 (the Energy Order)3.
 These include objectives which we must aim to achieve, definitions, duties, and a number of matters to which we must have regard.
 For ease of reference, we summarise the main elements of Article 12 below, but like any summary it is not entirely complete.
-We therefore refer consultees who are interested to the full text of the Article and associated definitions, as these are what we have relied upon in reaching our Draft Determination. - 1.13 Our principal objective in carrying out our electricity functions is to protect the interests of consumers of electricity supplied by authorised suppliers, wherever appropriate by promoting effective competition between persons engaged in, or in commercial activities connected with, the generation, transmission, distribution or supply of electricity.
-Consumers, for this purpose, means both existing and future consumers. - 1.14 We must carry out those functions in the manner which we consider is best calculated to further the principal objective, having regard in particular to: - a) The need to secure that all reasonable demands in Northern Ireland or Ireland for electricity are met. - b) The need to secure that licence holders are able to finance the activities which are the subject of obligations imposed by or under Part II of the Electricity (Northern Ireland) Order 1992 (the Electricity Order) or the Energy Order. - 1.15 We must also carry out its functions consistently with a number of other duties which are set out in full at Article 12 of the Energy Order. - 1.16 Subject to the duties already mentioned above, we are required to carry out our respective electricity functions in the manner which it considers is best calculated: - a) To promote the efficient use of electricity and efficiency and economy on the part of persons authorised by licences or exemptions to supply, distribute or participate in the transmission of electricity. - b) To protect the public from dangers arising from the generation, transmission, distribution or supply of electricity.
+We have referred to the full text of the Article and associated definitions, as these are what we have relied upon in reaching our draft and final determinations. - 1.12 Our principal objective in carrying out our electricity functions is to protect the interests of consumers of electricity supplied by authorised suppliers, wherever appropriate by promoting effective competition between persons engaged in, or in commercial activities connected with, the generation, transmission, distribution or supply of electricity.
+Consumers, for this purpose, means both existing and future consumers. - 1.13 We must carry out those functions in the manner which we consider is best calculated to further the principal objective, having regard in particular to: - a) The need to secure that all reasonable demands in Northern Ireland or Ireland for electricity are met. - b) The need to secure that licence holders are able to finance the activities which are the subject of obligations imposed by or under Part II of the Electricity (Northern Ireland) Order 1992 (the Electricity Order) or the Energy Order. - 1.14 We must also carry out our functions consistently with a number of other duties which are set out in full at Article 12 of the Energy Order. - 1.15 Subject to the duties already mentioned above, we are required to carry out our respective electricity functions in the manner which we consider is best calculated: - a) To promote the efficient use of electricity and efficiency and economy on the part of persons authorised by licences or exemptions to supply, distribute or participate in the transmission of electricity.

-5 The Energy (Northern Ireland) Order 2003
+3 The Energy (Northern Ireland) Order 2003

-- c) To secure a diverse, viable and environmentally sustainable long-term energy supply. - d) To promote research into, and the development and use of, new techniques by or on behalf of persons authorised by a licence to generate, supply, distribute or participate in the transmission of electricity. - e) To secure the establishment and maintenance of machinery for promoting the health and safety of persons employed in the generation, transmission, distribution or supply of electricity. - f) To have regard to the effect on the environment of activities connected with the generation, transmission distribution or supply of electricity when carrying out those functions. - 1.17 In performing the above duties, we must have regard to the interests of groups of vulnerable consumers in Northern Ireland, comprising the disabled and chronically sick, pensioners, low-income consumers and residents of rural areas. - 1.18 In carrying out our electricity functions, we must not discriminate between persons whose activities include generating, supplying, or transmitting electricity.
+- b) To protect the public from dangers arising from the generation, transmission, distribution or supply of electricity. - c) To secure a diverse, viable and environmentally sustainable long-term energy supply. - d) To promote research into, and the development and use of, new techniques by or on behalf of persons authorised by a licence to generate, supply, distribute or participate in the transmission of electricity. - e) To secure the establishment and maintenance of machinery for promoting the health and safety of persons employed in the generation, transmission, distribution or supply of electricity. - f) To have regard to the effect on the environment of activities connected with the generation, transmission distribution or supply of electricity when carrying out those functions. - 1.16 In performing the above duties, we must have regard to the interests of groups of vulnerable consumers in Northern Ireland, comprising the disabled and chronically sick, pensioners, low-income consumers and residents of rural areas. - 1.17 In carrying out our electricity functions, we must not discriminate between persons whose activities include generating, supplying, or transmitting electricity.